The 10 Worst-Designed Airports in America

 At McCarran -- the Las Vegas airport that is literally across the street from the MGM Grand Casino but will still cost you $18 in cab fare to get there -- you will have a very, very different experience depending on which terminal you're traveling through.
 The shiny new Terminal 3: no problem, assuming you can navigate the different levels to get to check-in without getting caught in a vicious loop of escalators to nowhere.
 (The signage is a bit... misleading.)
 But Terminal 1?
 If you're condemned to fly out of gates C 1-8, just know that you will walk about one full mile down a crowded hallway congested with slot machines and the world's worst tourists, and every last square inch of it is carpeted, which means it was designed by someone who never once walked a roller bag down a mile-long hallway.
 There are also smoking lounges and lots and lots and lots of slots.
 Welcome to Vegas.

 What a sad place this is.
 You would think with the amount of tourism that New Orleans draws in -- roughly 10 million people and climbing each year -- that the airport would be a little bit more... less gross?
 It's gross.
 And sad.
 And there are, like, four bathroom stalls, and they're dirty.
 And the options for anything other than sitting and being sad -- i.e., dining, retail -- are equally as -- you guessed it! -- sad.
 And it's tiny, but not in a charming way; more in a suffocating, sad way.
-The good news is, a new airport (not just a new terminal: a whole new airport, because that is how much of a piece of shit MSY currently is) is currently under construction and should be open the last quarter of 2018, so your raucous New Orleans trip no longer has to end on a sad, sad note.
+The good news is, a new five-gate airport terminal to the tune of $917 million is currently under construction and should be open by October of 2018, so your raucous visit to New Orleans no longer has to end on a sad, sad note.
 Because this is truly the sad trombone of American airports.
 (With all due respect to Louis Armstrong, who also apparently did experiment with the trombone.)

 Having been built from the ground up and completed in 1995 on a vast stretch of empty land more than 20 miles outside of Denver, DEN is by far the newest airport on this list.
 It certainly has some bells and whistles the others don’t/can’t, including the largest solar generation system of any airport in the US and the fastest Wi-Fi of any US airport that is also free AND ad-free.
 But.